uktrade/digital-workspace-v2/README.md

 The pytest settings can be found in the `pyproject.toml` file.

+## Make commands

+### upgrade-package

+Upgrade a single pip package.

+Takes a single required argument `package` which is the name of the package you want to upgade.

+Example: `make upgrade-package package=pillow`

 ## Assets

 Assets are handled via Webpack and `django-webpack-loader`.
 A number of npm